unboxedjs/schoolzone/README.md

 ### TODO List

-- Generate Map API Key
-- Include script tag with API key
-- Add map component
+- Add any calendar npm package to avoid ocding from scratch.
+- Test in sandbox after configuring in shared components.

 ### Terminal Commands Used

+- yarn add @fullcalendar/angular
+- yarn add @fullcalendar/daygrid
-- yarn add @angular/google-maps
+- yarn add @fullcalendar/list

 ### Problems you might Run Into